Neosnooker/snoocord-ts/README.md

 # snoocord

-A library to connect with the v10 gateway of the Discord API.
+Snoocord is a library to connect with the Discord API gateway.
+Currently supporting the v10 gateway.